 I tried to stay focused and complete the book just because of the great evil dedicated chapters.
 But I couldn’t.
 So this was my half book review.
 Have you ever been disappointed by any book halfway?

-5 thoughts on “Krishna Prophecy – Half Book Review”
+5 responses to “Krishna Prophecy – Half Book Review”

 Thanks for an unbiased review.